 Definitions and Prevention Requirements

-Schools should use the state’s statutory definitions for abuse and neglect when identifying concerns.
+Schools must provide mandated reporting training for all staff in accordance with state law §4011-A(9).
+In addition, all public preschool or elementary school must have a written policy for child abuse prevention education and response in accordance with state law §4502(5-C).
 Prevention best practices include staff training on signs of abuse, established internal protocols that emphasize immediate external reporting, background screening for employees and volunteers, and student education where appropriate.

 Public Health Context: Child Abuse in Maine